We're here if you need help

 Protecting your remote computers running VNC Server¶

-Multi-factor authentication for VNC Server is only available if you have a Professional or Enterprise subscription.
+Multi-factor authentication for VNC Server is only relevant to device access, and available with a Professional or Enterprise subscription.

-VNC Server is password-protected out-of-the-box.
+VNC Server, installed as part of VNC Connect on each remote computer, is password-protected out-of-the-box.
 Authentication is mandatory for all connecting VNC Viewer users, without exception, whether connections are cloud or direct.

 If you have a Professional or Enterprise subscription, you have a choice of authentication schemes.
 The standard schemes offer either one or two factors of authentication.
 If you wish, you can create a custom scheme with as many factors as you need.